Dan-Zed/seg_ana/docs/metrics_explanation.md

 ## Ellipse Metrics

-### 4. Ellipticity
+### 5. Ellipticity

 **How it's calculated:**
-Ellipticity is calculated by fitting an ellipse to the contour and taking the ratio of the major axis to the minor axis:
+Ellipticity is calculated by fitting an ellipse to the contour and taking the ratio of the minor axis to the major axis.
+This produces a value between 0 and 1, where 1 represents a perfect circle and values approach 0 for increasingly elongated shapes.

 ```python
 ellipse = cv2.fitEllipse(contour)